danielharrell/open-eyes-lect-2017-18/Open.md

 # Part One {#one}

-But while the word thus gives us much to wonder about, there is another sense, I want to suggest, in which the word gives us just one thing to wonder about.
+The word thus gives us much to wonder about.
+But there is another sense, I want to suggest, in which the word gives us just one thing to wonder about.
 And this is by analogy, borrowing from Aristotle again, to the one